-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

 The dentist described to us the methods they used to help patients understand treatment options discussed.
-These included x-ray images.
+These included for example study models, X-ray images, photographs, 3 dimensional images and intra oral cameras.